 The Annual Notice of Change (ANOC) is a letter that you will receive by mail that outlines changes to your Medicare plan for the following year

 Coverage changes outlined in your ANOC can include prescription drug coverage, copaymentA copayment is the fixed amount you pay directly to your provider for medical services or prescription drugs covered in your plan.
 For example: If your plan includes a copayment of $20 for office visits, you'll pay $20 to your doctor whenever you have an appointment. amounts, and other important Medicare updates

-GoHealth licensed insurance agents can help you review your ANOC and compare possible benefit changes before or during the Medicare Annual Enrollment PeriodThe Medicare annual enrollment period (AEP) is when you can enroll, change or drop a plan.
-The period takes place from October 15 through December 7 each year; changes take effect January 1 of the following year.
+GoHealth licensed insurance agents can help you review your ANOC and compare possible benefit changes before or during the Medicare Annual Enrollment PeriodThe Annual Enrollment Period (AEP), also known as the Medicare Open Enrollment Period, allows you can enroll, change or drop Medicare coverage.
+The period takes place from October 15 through December 7 each year; changes take effect January 1.

-The Annual Notice of Change (ANOC) is a letter or brochure that informs you of changes to your Medicare Advantage plan for the following year.
-The message can include updates like changes in pricing, provider networks, medications that will no longer be covered, etc.
+The Annual Notice of Change (ANOC) is a letter or brochure that informs you of changes to your Medicare Advantage plan for the following year. [i] The message can include updates like changes in pricing, provider networks, medications that will no longer be covered, etc.

 All plans are required to send this document to beneficiaries by mail no later than September 30, ahead of the Annual Enrollment Period (AEP), which begins on October 15.
 The ANOC allows members to evaluate any changes to their plan and then decide if they should make coverage changes during AEP.